ICS491TeamLucio/lucio.github.io/index.md

 <img class="ui image" src="../images/initial study 8.png">

+We're happy that the majority of the participants enjoyed using the app.
+However we did note that next time we should improve the aesthetics such as the background image and try to include a GPS or map to help find routes and locations.

 ### Conclusion

 We were able to successfully launch our app.
 However there were some stuff that we weren't unable to implement into our app.
+Such as the beyond the basics:
+- Support reviews of other users, for any previous negative experience with a certain user (Star or thumbs up or down rating).
+- A filter system for number of occupants their vehicle can hold, city, and school schedule.
+- Email and website system to notify any users of inquires or matches.

+We were so focused on just getting our app to work that we simply did not have the time to implment these special features into the app.
+In the end the most important thing to have was an app or website that worked and that's what we accomplished.

+Things that we improved on in this project:
+- Teamwork, we all gained each others trust and worked together as one group.
+- Knowledge and improvment on using Meteor and IntelliJ.
+-

+Things we could improve on:
+- Getting together, we slowly got together less after we finished milestone 2.
+- Having a stronger plan, we should've perfected the important stuff first like the landing or listing page before trying to add a search function or automatic email updates.
+-